JuliaLang/PackageCompiler.jl/README.md

 positional arguments:
   juliaprog             Julia program to compile cprog                 C program to compile (required only when
-                        building an executable; if not provided a minimal driver program is used)
+                        building an executable, if not provided a minimal driver program is used)

 optional arguments: